mlabarre/crypto-dashboard/README.md

 sudo docker-compose up -d
 ```

+## Alertes

+It is possible to define alerts on the *Evolution* view.

+Notifications are sent to any device where the application open-source [ntfy](https://ntfy.sh) is installed (Android, IOS, desktop).
+The necessary settings were discussed above, in the default.json configuration file of crypto-updater.

 ## Screenshots (french version)

 The screens below in clear mode.
 A dark mode is selectable.